Trees

 In-orderO(n)O(h)

-It's important to remember that these O(log n) time complexities are average-case scenarios.
-In the worst case, when the tree becomes unbalanced or skewed, the time complexity can reduce to O(n), similar to a linked list.
-To maintain balance and ensure O(log n) performance, self-balancing trees like AVL and Red-Black were developed.
+One thing to keep in mind: these O(log n) times are the average case.
+In the worst case, when the tree becomes unbalanced or skewed, the operations degrade to O(n), basically a linked list.
+Self-balancing trees like AVL and Red-Black were built to keep the tree balanced and the operations at O(log n).

 Tree Depth & Height

 The depth of a node in a binary tree is the number of edges from the root to that node.
-In simpler terms, it's how many steps you need to take from the top of the tree to reach the node.
-The root node has a depth of 0, its immediate children have a depth of 1, and so on.
-As we move down the tree, the depth increases by 1 at each level.
+Put simply, it's how many steps it takes to get from the top of the tree to that node.
+The root has a depth of 0, its immediate children have a depth of 1, and so on.
+The depth increases by 1 at each level as you move down the tree.

 The height of a binary tree is the number of edges on the longest path from the root to a leaf.
-It's the maximum number of steps from the top of the tree to the furthest leaf.
-A tree with a single node has a height of 0, while an empty tree is typically defined to have a height of -1.
+It's the longest journey from the top of the tree down to a leaf.
+A tree with a single node has a height of 0, while an empty tree is usually defined to have a height of -1.
 The height of the tree is equal to the maximum depth of any node in the tree.

 # Definition for a binary tree node